FrancesCoronel/apprenticeships/README.md

 * [LinkedIn Reach](https://careers.linkedin.com/reach) | Sunnyvale, CA | REACH is a multi-year, rotational program where individuals with non-traditional backgrounds rotate through various levels of technical roles at the company.
 * [MAXX Potential](https://maxxpotential.com/apprentice/) | Richmond, VA | MAXX Potential is a technology consulting firm that focuses on finding a growing tech talent.
 * [Moove-it](https://moove-it.com/web-development-apprenticeship) | Austin, TX | Moove-it is a software consultancy whose program comprises extensive hands-on activities led by a Moove-it developer.
-* [Pillar Technology](http://pillartechnology.com/careers) | Ann Arbor, MI | Pillar is a technology consulting whose apprenticeship program is deisgn to create high-performing consultants and leaders for Pillar.
+* [Pillar Technology](http://pillartechnology.com/careers) | Ann Arbor, MI | Pillar is a technology consulting whose apprenticeship program is designed to create high-performing consultants and leaders for Pillar.
 * [Pinterest](https://careers.pinterest.com/careers/) | San Francisco, CA | Pinterest's apprentice program focuses on hiring engineers from non-traditional backgrounds who are comfortable with basic programming principles.
 * [Praxis](https://discoverpraxis.com/) | Austin, TX; Atlanta, GA; Phoenix, AZ; Charleston, SC; Pittsburgh, PA; Chicago, IL; Salt Lake City, UT | Praxis is an intensive 12-month apprenticeship program for those who are entrepreneurial young people that want real-world career experience and a rigorous, self-directed educational experience.
 * [RoleModel](http://www.craftsmanshipacademy.com/) | Holly Springs, NC | The RoleModel program is a year-long apprenticeship designed to turn bootcamp and college grads into solid developers.
-* [Social Tables](https://socialtables.com) | Washington, DC | Social Tables is a global SaaS company whose 3 month paid program with the potential of a full time offer to join their Engineering team accepts new developers without on the job work experience.
+* [Social Tables](https://socialtables.com) | Washington, DC | Social Tables is a global SaaS company offering a 3-month paid program targeting new developers without on the job work experience with the potential of a full-time offer to join the engineering team.
 * [Sparkbox](http://apprentices.seesparkbox.com) | Dayton, OH | Sparkbox is a web design and development firm with a focus on creating web experiences that embody response web design principles.
 * [Spotify](https://ttp.nyc/spotifyfellowship/) | New York, NY | The Spotify NYC Technology Fellowship is aimed at helping engineers just starting their careers in tech and provides an opportunity to work within a team and build upon current skills.
 * [Table XI](https://www.tablexi.com/careers/) | Chicago, IL | Table XI is a digital design and development consulting firm that uses software consulting to power positive change.